bioinfo-pf-curie/geniac/docs/contributing.rst

 Generate preload cache with default values
 ==========================================

 The installation of a pipeline can be made using ``cmake -C myfile.cmake`` which :ref:`install-configure-file`.
-The geniac repository provides the default file ``geniac/install/cmake-init-default.cmake`` with all the options which are available.
-This secetion describes how to generate the default file.
+The geniac repository provides the default file ``geniac/data/cmake-init-default.cmake`` with all the options which are available.
+This section describes how to generate the default file.
-In order to generate the pre-load a script ``geniac/install/cmake-init-default.cmake`` to populate the *cmake* cache, use the ``geniac/cmake/initCmakePreload.sh`` as follows:
+In order to generate the pre-load script ``geniac/data/cmake-init-default.cmake`` to populate the *cmake* cache, use the ``geniac/cmake/initCmakePreload.sh`` as follows:

 ::